desh0cc/desh0cc/README.md

 # desh0cc

 - Currently jobless, hoeless etc.
-- Interested in Comp.Sci And learning Data Science, AI/ML so i can steal ya jobs too and we'll be together jobless 😊
+- Interested in Comp.Sci And learning Data Science, AI/ML so I can steal ya jobs and we'll be together jobless 😊
 - Self taught and stupid

 ## Where to reach me